Shahidullah Kaiser

-Shahidullah Kaiser (16 February 1927 – disappeared 14 December 1971) was a Bangladeshi novelist and writer.
+Shahidullah Kaiser (Note: /bn/.) (/bn/; 16 February 1926 – disappeared 14 December 1971) was a Bangladeshi novelist and writer.
 He was awarded Bangla Academy Literary Award in 1969, Ekushey Padak in 1983, and the Independence Day Award in 1998.

 Personal life

-Abu Nayeem Mohammad Shahidullah was born on 16 February 1927 to a Bengali Muslim family in the village of Majupur in Sonagazi, Feni subdivision, then part of the Noakhali district of the Bengal Presidency.
+Abu Nayeem Mohammad Shahidullah was born on 16 February 1926 to a Bengali Muslim family in the village of Majupur in Sonagazi, Feni subdivision, then part of the Noakhali district of the Bengal Presidency.
 His father, Mawlana Mohammad Habibullah, was a professor at the Calcutta Alia Madrasa and later the Dacca Alia Madrasa.
+Shahidullah was the eldest of Habibullah's eight children, followed by Nafisa Kabir, Zahir Raihan, Zakaria Habib, Suraiyah, Shahenshah Begum, Mohammad Obaidullah, and Mohammad Saifullah.

+Education

-Kaiser studied at Amirabad BC Laha High School in Sonagazi.
+Shahidullah studied at Amirabad BC Laha High School in Sonagazi.
 He also studied at the Presidency College Calcutta and obtained a bachelor's degree in economics with honours.
 Later, he enrolled in a Master of Arts program at the University of Calcutta but did not completed the degree.
 At some point, he adopted the name Shahidullah Kaiser.
-His wife, Panna, was an author and novelist.
-She served as a member of the parliament for the Awami League government from 1996 to 2001.
-Kaiser's daughter, Shomi Kaiser, is a television actress.
-His son, Amitav Kaiser, is a banker.